Webtica/integration-for-elementor-forms-mollie/readme.txt

 Keeping performance in mind this integration doesn't add any additional scripts on page load.
 Feel free to post any feature requests and possible issues.

+What you can expect in the future:
+* A database where you can see al orders that are made.
+* Subscriptions.
+* Calculate the payment value via one or more fields in the form.
+* Set payment settings via form fields.

 == Installation ==

 = Minimum Requirements =